 Kallisti Publishing was founded in 2000 in Wilkes-Barre, Pennsylvania and makes the “Books You Need to Succeed” — personal development and business books that expand the mind, generate ideas, and grow profits.
-The home to prestigious authors who are leaders and experts in their field, a book from Kallisti Publishing informs, inspires, and impels.
+Kallisti Publishing is the home to prestigious authors who are leaders and experts in their field and who write books that inform, inspire, and impel.
 Kallisti Publishing sells traditional books and ebooks through distributors and retailers, through its own affiliate network, direct to the reader, and in bulk to companies and organizations.
 Kallisti Publishing’s name comes from the Greek and means “for the most beautiful” because when you read, you will succeed — and nothing is more beautiful than that.

 The Story Behind Our Name

 Kallisti is a Greek word that I discovered while reading Greek mythology.
 One myth that caught my eye involved a bevy of gods and goddesses, a snub, an apple, and a young lad.
 In other words, all of the makings for a truly rich story!